toxuin/Griswold/README.md

 All other config parameters are configurable in-game, so you don't have to bother about them.
 But if you want – they are quite self-explanatory.

-###How to add a custom item###
+### How to add a custom item

 You have to create a new entry in config with name CustomItems.
 This entry will contain two more entries: Tools and Armor.
 Under those you add your items in "'id': name" format.
 Yes, it sounds complicated, but it is not!
 Here, look at my sample config:

     CustomItems:
       Tools:
-        '261': Bow
+        'BOW': Bow
-        '259': Flint and steel
+        'FLINT_AND_STEEL': Flint and steel
       Armor:
-        '12': Random armor
+        'LEATHER_CHESTPLATE': Leather Armor
-        '69': Some other armor
+        'CHAINMAIL_CHESTPLATE': Some other armor

 You can just copy-paste it in your config at the very end of it and change the IDs.
-Names after ":" are just for your convenience and are not used anywhere in the plugin.
+Names after ":" are just for your convenience and are not used anywhere in the code.

-##Support links##
+## Support links

 * [Plugin page on dev.bukkit.org](http://dev.bukkit.org/bukkit-plugins/griswold/)
 * [Russian discussion and support](http://rubukkit.org/threads/15343/)
 * Feel free to suggest something or report bugs in Issues
 * Your pull-requests are always welcome!

-##Stats:##
+## Stats:

 ![Griswold stats](http://mcstats.org/signature/griswold.png)